sigstore/docs/content/en/cosign/signing_with_self-managed_keys.md

 ## Signing with a local key pair

-This usage is a common use case that uses traditional key signing from a key pair.
+This section shows traditional key signing from a key pair:

 ```shell
 $ cosign sign --key cosign.key user/demo